bitfocus/companion-module-evertz-dreamcatcher/README.md

 - Output
 - Number of boxes
-- Border thickness
-- Border color
+- Border thickness and color
 - Input/source for each box
-- Crop region for each box
-- Screen placement for each box
+- Crop and screen placement per box

-Supported layouts:

-- 2 box
-- 3 box
-- 4 box
+Supported layouts: 2 box, 3 box, 4 box

-Use when:

-- Building a confidence monitor layout
-- Viewing multiple inputs on one output
-- Creating a custom operator monitoring view

 ---